 Effective July 31, 2017, Hilton requires travelers to cancel their hotel reservations at least 48 – 72 hours in advance.
 If you don’t cancel at least two days in advance, you’ll end up having to pay the full price for your first night

-Effective January 1, 2018, Hyatt has implemented a revised minimum cancellation policy.
+Effective January 1, 2018, Hyatt implemented a revised minimum cancellation policy.

 This new default cancellation policy requires guests to cancel their reservations at least 48 hours in advance to avoid a cancellation fee.
 However, each Hyatt hotel has the ability to set its own cancellation policy based on local market dynamics and expectations, so you should always check the cancellation policy at the time of booking.
 The specific hotel cancellation policy will be communicated at the time of booking and in guest emails.

-Here are 3 ways to get a hotel to waive a late cancellation fee:
+3 ways to get a late cancellation fee waived:

 There are always exceptions to the rule.
 If you are about to get hit with a late cancellation fee because you have to cancel last minute, here are some ways to get it removed or avoid it in the first place.